richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAssetInventory.md

 * "Purview Asset, Export as CSV functionality does not produce a full inventory; we have more than 1,000 assets"

 ## Proposed Solution
-* Generate SQL sample data
+* Generate and catalog SQL sample data
-* Catalog SQL sample data using Purview
-* Use Postman to prepare PurviewAPI request logic
 * Automate Process: Use an Azure Logic App to iteratively query Purview and write results to Azure Blob Storage

 ## Solution Requirements